Unification of Nepal: Sen and Kirat Kingdom

-Post death of Prithvi Narayan Shah
+Post Prithvi Narayan Shah

-In 1775 A.D., the conqueror king Prithvi Narayan Shah, who expanded the Gorkha Kingdom into the Kingdom of Nepal died at Devighat, Nuwakot.
+In 1775 CE, the conqueror king Prithvi Narayan Shah, who expanded the Gorkha Kingdom into the Kingdom of Nepal died at Devighat, Nuwakot.
 Swarup Singh Karki, a shrewd Gorkhali courtier from a Chhetri family of Eastern Nepal, marched with an army to Nuwakot to confine Prince Bahadur Shah of Nepal who was then mourning the death of his father former King Prithvi Narayan Shah.
 He confined Bahadur Shah and Prince Dal Mardan Shah with consent from newly reigning King Pratap Singh Shah who was considered to have no distinction of right and wrong.
 In the annual Pajani (renewal) of that year, Swarup Singh was promoted to the position of Kaji along with Abhiman Singh Basnyat, Amar Singh Thapa and Parashuram Thapa.
 In Falgun 1832 B.S., he succeeded in exiling Bahadur Shah, Dal Mardan Shah and Guru Gajraj Mishra on three heinous charges.
 The reign of King Pratap Singh was characterized by the constant rivalry between Swarup and Vamsharaj Pande, a member of the leading Pande family of Gorkha.
 The document dated Bikram Samvat 1833 Bhadra Vadi 3 Roj 6 (i.e. Friday 2 August 1776), shows that he had carried the title of Dewan along with Vamsharaj Pande.
 King Pratap Singh Shah died on 22 November 1777 A.D. leaving his infant son Rana Bahadur Shah as the King of Nepal.
 Sarbajit Rana Magar was made a Kaji along with Balbhadra Shah and Vamsharaj Pande while Daljit Shah was chosen as Chief Chautariya.
-Historian Dilli Raman Regmi asserts that Sarbajit was chosen as Chief Kazi (equivalent to Prime Minister of Nepal).
-Historian Rishikesh Shah asserts that Sarbajit was the head of the Nepalese government for a short period in 1778.
+Historian Dilli Raman Regmi asserts that Sarbajit Rana Magar was chosen as Chief Kazi (equivalent to Prime Minister of Nepal).
+Historian Rishikesh Shah asserts that Sarbajit Rana Magar was the head of the Nepalese government for a short period in 1778.
 Afterwards, rivalry arose between Prince Bahadur Shah of Nepal and Queen Rajendra Laxmi.
-In the rivalry, Sarbajit led the followers of the Queen opposed to Sriharsh Pant who led the followers of Bahadur Shah.
-The group of Bharadars (officers) led by Sarbajit poisoned the ears of Rajendra Laxmi against Bahadur Shah.
-Rajendra Laxmi succeeded in the confinement of Prince Bahadur Shah with the help of her new minister Sarbajit.
+In the rivalry, Sarbajit Rana led the followers of the Queen opposed to Sriharsh Pant who led the followers of Bahadur Shah.
+The group of Bharadars (officers) led by Sarbajit Rana poisoned the ears of Rajendra Laxmi against Bahadur Shah.
+Rajendra Laxmi succeeded in the confinement of Prince Bahadur Shah with the help of her new minister Sarbajit Rana.
 Guru Gajraj Mishra came to rescue Bahadur Shah on the condition that Bahadur Shah should leave the country.
 Also, his rival Sriharsh Pant was branded outcast and expelled instead of execution which was prohibited for Brahmins.